Senspecial/PAGPL/README.md

 ## Dataset

-We use seven widely used benchmark datasets: Cora, CiteSeer, PubMed, DD, ENZYMES
+We use five widely used benchmark datasets: Cora, CiteSeer, PubMed, DD, ENZYMES

 ## Code Structure